quietfanatic/verdant-fang/README.md

 work, please let me know.

 ###Running on Linux

+Some video drivers on Linux only support OpenGL ES, and not OpenGL classic.
+Unfortunately, those drivers are not supported at this time, so you will have to use a different driver or run the game on Windows.

 This requires a recent Linux distro (libc version 6 or higher), as well as these system libraries: